 God desires to be with you more than you desire to be with Him.
 From the time He walked with Adam and Eve in Paradise, God’s desire has always been to fellowship with people.

-John was given a glimpse in his vision: “And I heard a loud voice from the throne saying, “Look!
+In John’s vision from Revelation 21:3, we read, “And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
-They will be his people, and God himself will be with them and be their God” (Revelation 21:3).
+They will be his people, and God himself will be with them and be their God”

 You Are God’s Address